-Precept: the charge determined by precepting authority's on billing authority's.
-It requires the billing authority to collect income from council taxpayers on their behalf.
-In the case of North Tyneside Council, the precepting authorities are the Northumbria Police Authority and the Tyne and Wear Fire and Rescue Authority.
+Precept: the charge determined by precepting authorities on billing authorities.
+It requires the billing authority to collect income from Council taxpayers on their behalf.
+In the case of North Tyneside Council, the precepting authorities are the Police and Crime Commissioner for Northumbria and the Tyne and Wear Fire and Rescue Authority.